erinosb/HTSF_workshop/01_RNAseq_alignment.md

 ```
 #NAVIGATE TO <yourversion>/01_RNASeqDemo/
 $ pwd                             # Use this to check that you are located where you want to be.
-It is probably /netscr/<onyen>/01_RNASeqDemo/ which we are refering to as <yourversion>/01_RNASeqDemo/
+It is probably /netscr/<onyen>/01_RNASeqDemo/

 #EXECUTE THESE COMMANDS
 $ mkdir 00_logs 01_ref 02_raw 03_processedInput 04_resultsInput 05_scripts 06_test